 Many times a contractor gets a permit instead of the property owner.
 The last step in the permit process is obtaining a final inspection and approval.
 This step is not always completed, and therefore the permit is considered unfinished.
 It is the property owner’s responsibility that a final inspection is completed prior to the permit expiration date.
 You can schedule an inspection online.

 I need to speak to a live person about my permit.
 Why can't I reach a live person?

 Permit technicians are at the counter helping walk-in customers during the hours that the Permit Center is open.
 You may leave a detailed message on our message line (360) 397-2375 ext.
 4489.
-A permit technician will contact you within 24 hours.
+A permit technician will contact you within 2 business days.